Air Leak from Russian Segment of ISS Still Ongoing

 Repair work slowed the leak in the "Zvezda" module, but it has not yet been completely eliminated

 The rate of air leakage in the Russian segment of the International Space Station (ISS) has significantly decreased after repairs, but the problem remains.
-This was stated by Sergei Krikalev, Deputy General Director of Roscosmos for manned programs.
+This was stated by Sergei Krikalev, Deputy General Director of "Roscosmos" for manned programs.

 The search and repair of the leak significantly reduced its rate.
-For some time, we even thought we had found the last crack and repaired it.
+For some time, we even thought that we had found the last crack and repaired it.
 But, obviously, in the long term, we see that the leak is still ongoing, but has significantly decreased.

 Sergei Krikalev, Deputy General Director of the State Corporation for Manned Programs

-Earlier, www1.ru reported that Russia and the United States will continue to work together on the ISS until 2030.
+Earlier www1.ru reported that Russia and the United States will continue to work together on the ISS until 2030.

 Read more materials on the topic:

-Will work more: Russia and the United States will continue to work together on the ISS until 2030
+Will work some more: Russia and the United States will continue to work together on the ISS until 2030

 Roscosmos presented a plan for deorbiting the ISS: the process will take 2.5 years